Content

 PCOS can cause weight gain — and make weight loss harder — in several ways.

 First, insulin resistance is common in PCOS.
-To understand what this means, let’s start by breaking down how insulin is supposed to work.
+To understand what this means, let’s start by breaking down how insulin is supposed to work:

-When you eat, your body digests carbohydrates into sugar (glucose) molecules that travel to your bloodstream.
 In response, your pancreas releases insulin, which helps glucose get into your cells to be used for energy.

-With insulin resistance, cells don’t respond as well to insulin and sugar is left in your blood, resulting in prolonged high blood sugar levels.
+With insulin resistance, cells don’t respond as well to insulin, and sugar is left in your blood, resulting in prolonged high blood sugar levels.
 The pancreas keeps trying to produce more insulin, resulting in high levels of insulin in the blood.

 What’s more, the hormonal imbalances in PCOS (high androgen levels and lower levels of female hormones) can influence metabolism in a way that encourages more fat accumulation.